 This certificate is for those seeking a path to explore their interests with more flexibility and with a less time-intensive and financially demanding commitment than a formal joint-degree program.
-Students can earn this certificate as a part of the M.Div. or M.T.S., or M.A. in Christian Practice programs.
+Students can earn this certificate as a part of the M.Div., M.T.S., or M.A. in Christian Practice programs.

 Drawing on the resources of Duke Divinity School and Duke University, students have specific coursework requirements, internship and spiritual formation opportunities (M.Div. only), as well as extra-curricular leadership training.